maxxcte/0doo-llm/README.md

 3. Set up models for the provider (can be done automatically using "Fetch Models")
 4. Grant appropriate access rights to users

-## 🔄 LLM Agents: Building AI-Driven ERP
+## 🔄 LLM Tools: Building AI-Driven ERP

 We're seeing tremendous potential by integrating reasoning/agent models like ChatGPT, Claude, and others into Odoo.
 These models can query the Odoo database via functions and interact with server actions for data manipulation.